• Skip to primary navigation

 Notes

-• This dish will keep for up to 5 days in the refrigerator, or up to a month in the freezer.
+• Assembled Greek shepherd's pie should last up to 5 days in the refrigerator before baking, or up to two months in the freezer.

 Nutrition